Skip to main content

 Examples

-Example 1: A distributor of tobacco products imports 1,000 cigars into New York and needs to classify the cigars in order to determine how much tax is due.
+Example 1: A distributor of tobacco products imports 1,000 cigars into New York State and needs to classify the cigars to determine how much tax is due.
 The cigars weigh 4.25 pounds per thousand, are wrapped with homogenized tobacco leaf wrappers, and have cellulose acetate filters.

-Example 2: A distributor of tobacco products imports 1,000 cigars into New York and needs to classify the cigars in order to determine how much tax is due.
+Example 2: A distributor of tobacco products imports 1,000 cigars into New York State and needs to classify the cigars to determine how much tax is due.
 The cigars weigh 3.26 pounds per thousand, are wrapped in tobacco based paper and have no filter.

 Note: A Tax Bulletin is an informational document designed to provide general guidance in simplified language on a topic of interest to taxpayers.
 It is accurate as of the date issued.
 However, taxpayers should be aware that subsequent changes in the Tax Law or its interpretation may affect the accuracy of a Tax Bulletin.
 The information provided in this document does not cover every situation and is not intended to replace the law or change its meaning.